Sample Closing Statements in Injury and Malpractice Lawsuits

 - Wrongful death medical malpractice closing statement (and rebuttal closing)

-- Another wrongful death malpractice closing statement (Miller & Zois clients received $10 million verdict)
+- Another wrongful death malpractice argument statement (Miller & Zois clients received $10 million verdict)

 - Wrongful death accident case closing statement where the jury awarded $8 million to Miller & Zois client